-Want to try your hand at travel writing?
-We’ve teamed up with the Edward Stanford Travel Writing Awards to launch the second edition of our very, very special competition for unpublished travel writers.
+Are you an aspiring travel writer?
+Once again we’ve teamed up with the Edward Stanford Travel Writing Awards to launch the world’s best competition for unpublished travel writers.

-Three short-listed finalists will be invited to join the judges for dinner at the Edward Stanford Travel Writing Awards ceremony in early spring, during which the winner will be revealed.
-The two runners-up will also receive places on the Bradt seminar.
+- An invitation to join the judges as their guest at the Edward Stanford Travel Writing Awards ceremony in early 2019 (date tbc), during which the winner will be revealed

-To enter the competition, you should write a piece of 600–800 words relating to the theme ‘Lost in translation’.
+To enter the competition, you should write a piece of 600–800 words relating to the theme ‘Out of the Blue’.
 The piece must be original, written in the first person and based on personal experience relating to the theme.
-The deadline for submission is midnight on the 7th of November 2017.
+The deadline for submission is midnight on the 25th of November 2018.
 The competition is open only to those who have never received payment for a travel-related article published in print or online (with the exception of competition entries for which a cash prize is awarded, and entries published in Bradt’s anthologies).
 For full entry details, terms and conditions, see the links below.

 Bradt has a long-standing commitment to the promotion of excellent travel writing, and we have run an annual writing competition for over 20 years.
 By teaming up with the Edward Stanford Travel Writing Awards – which honour some of the country’s best published writers – we are able to provide not only unique prizes but a priceless platform for three aspiring writers to showcase their skills to the professional travel-writing community.

-The wonderful main prize is an Edward Stanford Awards antique globe trophy, a four-night summer break for two in Swedish Lapland, courtesy of tailor-made holiday specialists Discover the World, a commission to write an article about the prize trip for publication in Timeless Travels magazine and a place on the annual Bradt Travel-Writing Seminar (run in conjunction with Travellers’ Tales, the UK’s leading training agency for aspiring travel writers).
+The wonderful main prize is a three-night winter break for two in Lapland at the Wilderness Hotel Inari, courtesy of Wexas, a commission to write an article about the prize trip for publication in Traveller magazine and a place on the annual Bradt Travel-Writing Seminar (run in conjunction with Travellers’ Tales, the UK’s leading training agency for aspiring travel writers).

-All three shortlisted entrants will be invited to join the judges at a glittering awards ceremony dinner – at which the winner will be announced and the trophy presented – to be held in a location near London Olympia in early spring (date tbc).
+All three shortlisted entrants will be invited to join the judges at the awards ceremony – at which the winner will be announced and the trophy presented – to be held in early spring (date and venue tbc).

-The theme is ‘Lost in translation’ and entries must be original, written in English, written in the first person, and based on a personal experience relating to the theme.
+The theme is ‘Out of the Blue’ and entries must be original, written in English, written in the first person, and based on a personal experience relating to the theme.
 Minimum length is 600 words and maximum length is 800 words.
-The closing date for entries to reach us is midnight on the 7h of November 2017.
+The closing date for entries to reach us is midnight on the 25th of November 2018.
 The competition is open to anyone over 18 who has not previously received payment for a travel-related article published in print or online (with the exception of competition entries for which a cash prize is awarded, and those published in Bradt’s series of anthologies).
-If you are in doubt about whether or not you qualify to enter the competition, please contact firstname.lastname@example.org.
+If you are in doubt about whether or not you qualify to enter the competition, please contact email@example.com.

 How to enter: